 1928: Actor Fred Rogers, better known simply as Mister Rogers from his long-running show "Mister Rogers' Neighborhood," is born in Latrobe, Pa.
 He died of stomach cancer at age 74 on Feb.
 27, 2003.

-1922: Comedian, actor and director Carl Reiner is born in The Bronx, N.Y.
+1922: Comedian, actor and director Carl Reiner is born in The Bronx, New York.
 Reiner got his start on Broadway and formed a comedy duo with Mel Brooks.
 He developed the sitcom that would become "The Dick Van Dyke Show," writing many episodes and appearing occasionally as temperamental talk show host Alan Brady.
 He acted in movies such as "The Russians Are Coming, The Russians Are Coming," "Where's Poppa?," "Oh, God!" and "The Jerk," the last three which he also directed.
 He's also directed movies like "The Man with Two Brains," "All of Me," "Summer Rental," "Summer School" and "Bert Rigby, You're a Fool."
-He's seen here (right) with his son, fellow actor and director Rob Reiner.
+He's seen here (left) with his son, fellow actor and director Rob Reiner.

 1922: The USS Langley is commissioned as the first United States Navy aircraft carrier.
 The ship was converted from the collier USS Jupiter and also was the Navy's first electrically propelled ship.

 1916: Albert Einstein's theory of general relativity, one of the two pillars of modern physics, is published as an academic paper titled "Die Grundlagen der allgemeinen Relativitästheorie" in the physics journal Annalen der Physik.
 This theory explains gravitation as distortion of the structure of spacetime by matter, affecting the inertial motion of other matter.
 It also accounted for the slow rotation of the elliptical path of the planet Mercury, which Newtonian gravitational theory failed to do.